schollz/_core/docs/content/effects/repeat.md

 +++

-The repeat will find zero-crossings and loop the last segment of audio that matches best to the requested duration.
-This is slightly different than the [delay](#delay) because it will overtake the audio instead of add to it.
-It can go quite fast to audio rate.
+The Repeat effect identifies zero-crossings to loop audio segments best matching the requested duration, distinct from delay by overtaking rather than adding to the audio, with speeds reaching up to audio rate.